-13.64 Section 8(2)(g) does not apply to:
+13.88 Section 8(2)(g) does not apply to:

-- personal information about any individual, if it would be unreasonable to publish the information (s 8(2)(g)(i)); as a general rule, this does not prevent publication of the names of Australian Government agency staff in connection with their official duties,5 although agencies may wish to consult affected staff beforehand in cases where potential harm could arise from publishing their names (see also Part 14 of these Guidelines) - information about the business, commercial, financial or professional affairs of any person, if it would be unreasonable to publish the information (s 8(2)(g)(ii)) - other information that the Information Commissioner has determined under s 8(3) would be unreasonable to publish (s 8(g)(iii)) (see [13.73]-[13.75] below).

-13.65 Those exceptions indicate that agencies are generally not expected to publish information given to an individual or business applicant in response to an FOI request that is personal to that applicant.

-13.66 In deciding what information is 'routinely' accessed, agencies should have regard to the similar requirement in s 11C to publish a disclosure log of information released in response to FOI access requests (see Part 14 of these Guidelines).
+- personal information about any individual, if it would be unreasonable to publish the information (s 8(2)(g)(i)); as a general rule, this does not prevent publication of the names of Australian Government agency staff in connection with their official duties, 11 although agencies may wish to consult relevant staff in cases where potential harm could arise from publishing their names (see also Part 14 of these Guidelines) - information about the business, commercial, financial or professional affairs of any person, if it would be unreasonable to publish the information (s 8(2)(g)(ii)) - other information that the Information Commissioner has determined it would be unreasonable to publish under s 8(3) (s 8(g)(iii)) (see [13.99 13.100] below). - 13.89 These exceptions indicate that agencies are generally not expected to publish information given to an individual or business in response to an FOI request that is personal to that individual or business. - 13.90 In deciding what information is 'routinely' accessed, agencies should have regard to the similar requirement in s 11C to publish a disclosure log of information released in response to FOI requests (see Part 14 of these Guidelines).
 The purpose of the IPS is also relevant to deciding what is routine.
-It forms part of a new approach to information disclosure, which recognises that information held by government is a national resource, and that agencies should proactively publish information that may be of public interest.
-The IPS is also designed to lessen the number of individual document requests to agencies.

-4 Available at http://webguide.gov.au/web-2-0.
+It forms part of an approach to information disclosure that recognises information held by government is a national resource, and that agencies should proactively publish information that may be of public interest.
+The IPS is also designed to lessen the number of individual requests for documents made to agencies.
+Agencies should therefore take an expansive rather than a narrow view of what information is 'routinely' accessed.
+In particular, agencies should consider whether publishing the information would: - promote the objects of the FOI Act - be in the public interest - reduce the likelihood of further requests for the information. - 13.91 While the disclosure log will contain information an agency has released in response to individual requests, an IPS entry is to contain information that is 'routinely' released.
+That is, agencies are required to include in their IPS entry information that has been requested on multiple occasions.
+The information that was released may not have been identical on each occasion: it may have been revised or updated between requests, or the information may reflect a later development on the same topic.
+For example, an IPS entry could include statistical information about an agency's service delivery performance that is regularly requested by the media or other members of the public.
+Another example would be the minutes of meetings that are regularly sought under the FOI Act. - 13.92 To ensure an agency's IPS entry contains current information of interest to the public, it is recommended as best practice, that agencies review the FOI requests the agency receives to identify trends and topics of interest (for example, on a 6-monthly basis) and make this information publicly available through their IPS.

-5 Explanatory Memorandum to the Freedom of Information Amendment (Reform) Bill 2009, p 7.
+11 Explanatory Memorandum to the Freedom of Information Amendment (Reform) Bill 2009, p 7.